 But in the meantime, be kind.

-What I do know is, right now I am feeling some benefits from it; stretching each day is helping ease some pain, I am gaining a bit of mobility back (not great amounts, but little bits which help with getting around the house, and that makes a big difference when you’re housebound) and because my muscles aren’t taking quite as much energy to do things I am managing to do a little more activity each day; be that simply concentrating on a book for a bit longer, again it’s nothing huge but when you’re life is so restricted by illness any little improvement helps make life a bit better.
+Right now I am feeling some benefits from it; stretching each day is helping ease some pain, I am gaining a bit of mobility back (not great amounts, but little bits which help with getting around the house, and that makes a big difference when you’re housebound) and because my muscles aren’t taking quite as much energy to do things I am managing to do a little more activity each day; be that simply concentrating on a book for a bit longer, again it’s nothing huge but when you’re life is so restricted by illness any little improvement helps make life a bit better.
 And that is what counts.